 Borneo Flights and Information Regarding Borneo Airports

-Before you buy your flights please do check with us that the trip is definately going ahead.
+Before you buy your flights please do check with us that the trip is definitely going ahead.
 Please also carefully check when and where the trip commences.
 There are a number of regional airports that you can either fly to direct or with a connecting flight.
 In some instances you may choose to fly to one airport and travel overland independently to the start location.
 However, please do ensure that you speak to us to agree a rendezvous point.

-For trips commencing or exclusively based in the central or Western areas of Malaysian Borneo (Sarawak) it is easier to fly into Miri International Airport (IATA: MYY, ICAO: WBGR),
+For trips commencing or exclusively based in the central or Western areas of Malaysian Borneo (Sarawak) it is easier to fly into Miri International Airport (IATA: MYY, ICAO: WBGR).

 - Singapore Airlines fly via Singapore.
 Flight times 13hrs + 2.5hrs